OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/aws.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-    Before deploying OpenVidu Pro in AWS Marketplace you need to contact us through <a href="commercial" target="_blank"><strong>Commercial page</strong></a> to get the credentials you will need during the deployment process.
+    Before deploying OpenVidu Pro in AWS Marketplace you need to contact us through <a href="https://openvidu.io/commercial" target="_blank"><strong>Commercial page</strong></a> to get the credentials you will need during the deployment process.
 For this outdated way of deploying an OpenVidu Pro cluster you don't need an OpenVidu account, but you will need some special credentials we need to provide to you.
 </div>
 </div>